Emurasoft/emurasoft.github.io/en/dlg/customize/active_string/index.md

 ## Command drop-down list box

 When **EmEditor Command** is selected for the **Action** drop-down list box, you can choose the command to execute from this drop-down list box.
-Some commands need the active string selected before execute, and in that case, the **Select String before Action** check box should be set.
+Some commands need the active string selected before execute, and in that case, the **Select String before Action** checkbox should be set.

 ## Reset button